Photography Lessons for beginners to learn and practice

 Be aware of over-sharpening, bringing out too much detail in areas of the photograph that don’t require detail and trying to achieve the maximum impact through clumsy and an insensitive appreciation of the scene.
 I witness a lot of photos that scream of too much saturation, too much definition and so on that become a distraction of what the photographer witnessed and experienced.
 It is akin to pouring half a jar of vindaloo curry powder into one dish when a teaspoon full was more than enough for anyone’s palate.

-Invest wisely in your craft
+Invest wisely in your craft: Photography lessons for beginners

 If you read photography magazines, go to a camera club or just look at Youtube and social media photography posts you will find that the majority of conversation and explanation is focused around the gear.
 Of course the camera, lens and accessories will make a difference to the way you photograph or more importantly how much easier or difficult it is to take pictures.
 But, that doesn’t necessarily mean that the gear is the master and therefore you become the slave.
 Or, to put it another way, the gear produces the photograph rather than the photographer.